hikari-no-yume/BBCode630/README.md

 This is just a plain Cabal package. `cabal build` and you're done.

+Note that BBCode630 requires [`text-icu`](https://hackage.haskell.org/package/text-icu) in order to do Unicode normalisation for diacritic replacement, and `text-icu` needs to have ICU available.
+If you're having trouble installing it on OS X, see [this StackOverflow answer](http://stackoverflow.com/questions/16618272/installing-text-icu-on-mac-osx-with-cabal).

 ## Usage

 Make a UTF-8 text file with the page you want to print.
 You can use `[b]` and `[u]` for bold and underline formatting.
 For the most part, only ASCII characters work, but there are some exceptions: see "Character replacements" below.
 Your file doesn't need to be wrapped to 80 columns, this will be done for you by the Diablo630.